merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 </details>

 For reproducibility, we provide the preworked Makefiles and run scripts for various systems, including Summit, Crusher, Spock, Delta, and ThetaGPU in the scripts folder.

+Please send and email to [merth@stanford.edu](merth@stanford.edu) for any questions or contributions.
+Especially, extension of this benchmarking tool with GASNet-EX and NVSHMEM capabilities would be great!